-Then, we employ the Causal Transformer Block to model the influence of different endogenous variable patches on the future endogenous variable, while incorporating the causal information passed from the \textit{Temporal Causal Discovery Module}.
-Specifically, in the attention mechanism, the input tokens are projected via original query and key matrices ($W_q$, $W_k$ and $W_v$) within the Causal Trmblock to obtain $Q$, $K$ and $V$, and simultaneously through ($W_{q^\prime}$ and $W_{k^\prime}$) extracted from the Temporal Causal Discovery Module to generate $Q'$ and $K'$.
+Then, we employ the Correlation Transformer Block to model the influence of different endogenous variable patches on the future endogenous variable, while incorporating the correlation information passed from the \textit{Temporal Correlation Discovery Module}.
+Specifically, in the attention mechanism, the input tokens are projected via original query and key matrices ($W_q$, $W_k$ and $W_v$) within the Correlation Trmblock to obtain $Q$, $K$ and $V$, and simultaneously through ($W_{q^\prime}$ and $W_{k^\prime}$) extracted from the Temporal Correlation Discovery Module to generate $Q'$ and $K'$.

 We then compute two sets of attention scores, followed by scaling and softmax operations ($\sigma$).
 A learnable weighting factor $\alpha$ is then introduced to fuse the two attention scores, resulting in the final fused attention score.
-This mechanism explicitly injects temporal causal structure into the attention computation, enabling the model to capture causally informed dependencies among tokens along the temporal dimension.
+This mechanism explicitly injects temporal correlation structure into the attention computation, enabling the model to capture Correlation informed dependencies among tokens along the temporal dimension.

 \textbf{Gating Mechanism:} To adaptively weight the two sets of attention scores along the temporal dimension, we design a Gating mechanism---see Equation~\ref{alpha}.
 This module takes the historical exogenous variables $X^{exo}$ and the historical endogenous variables $X^{endo}$ as input, and encodes them through two separate multilayer perceptrons (MLPs) to obtain nonlinear representations.
 The outputs of the two MLPs are then fused via a dot product operation to produce a scalar weight $\alpha$.
 This weight $\alpha$ is used to adaptively combine the attention scores, guiding the model to integrate information dynamically based on the actual influence strength between historical exogenous and endogenous variable, thereby improving modeling accuracy and robustness.